maihd/maicstyle/README.md

 ## File layout

+- File Header (beginning of the file, not to confusing with .h files)
-- Optional meta information, grouping by a block of comments
+    - Optional meta information, grouping by a block of coments
     - Pragma, header guards, compiler/linker options
     - Include all needed dependencies
     - Declaration of all types
     - Declaration of all functions/macros.
 But donot declare `main`.

+- File Body
     - Definitions of all types
     - Definitions of all functions

+- File Footer
-- An optional end-of-file mark
+    - An optional end-of-file mark.
+Ex: `//!
+EOF`
     - Should end with a newline, some compilers need this (gcc family)

+- Grouping
+    - Functions and types declaration should be grouping
+    - Functions and types need to align by columm, easy to find return-type, function name
+    - Seperate functions, types declaration group with 1 empty line
+    - Separate functions, types define with 2 empty lines

 ## Project architecture